CheyenneMDavid/foraging-link-ui/README.md

    The LikeUnlike component is utilized in both posts and comments.
 It dynamically updates the likes_count in the UI using "Optimistic Updates", provides immediate feedback by modifying the count locally before confirming changes with the backend.
    It conditionally renders according to the user authentication: a filled heart for liked items, an outlined heart for unliked items, and a static heart if the user isn't logged in.

-2. **Comment Button Component**:
+2. **Comments**

-- **Function**: Opens comments form.
-- Conditionally displayed, based on being signed in.

-4. **Edit Button Component**:
-   - **Function**: Opens an editing form.
-   - Conditionally displayed, based on being signed in.
-   - Conditionally displayed, based on Currently signed in user being the Author of the comment.

-5. **Delete Button Component**:
-   - **Function**: Deletes comments, or replies with a confirmation.
-   - Conditionally displayed, based on being signed in.
-   - Conditionally displayed, based on Currently signed in user being the Author of the comment.
+    - Comment Section which follows the associated posts and contains the comments with comment input boxes.
+    - Individual comments have a toggle-reply button which then opens a reply input box with a 'Post Reply' button.

+3. **Three Dots - More DropDown**
+   - Provides Edit and Delete functions for the author of a comment.

 **Note**: H1 heading above is temporary and will be removed or changed before the final version.

-___
-___
-___

 ## Design Choices